secworks/prince/README.md

 ## Implementation
-The implementation focus in size and will have iterative rounds.
+The implementation focus is on size and will have iterative rounds.